isomerpages/nlb-biblioasia/_videos/From Book to Cook/Soon Kueh Stories.md

 #### **Recipes**
 Although Kelvin followed the temple’s recipe closely, he added radish and black fungus to the filling, which are popular in <i>soon kueh</i> recipes today.
 For the dough skin, he added 20 g of glutinous rice flour and used smaller quantities of wheat starch and tapioca flour (300 g and 170 g respectively).

-In the old days when rice flour was not as readily available, the nuns at Hai Inn See used a stone mortar and pestle to grind rice into rice milk to make the dough skin.
+In the old days when rice flour was not as readily available, the nuns at Hai Inn See used a stone mill to grind rice into rice milk to make the dough skin.
 Leaves from <i>simpoh air (Dillenia suffruticosa</i>), a native plant, were used to pack the <i>kueh</i> for takeaways.

 <img src="/images/Videos:%20From%20Book%20to%20Cook/4Soon%20Kueh/Soon_Kueh_Recipe.jpg" style="width:80%">
 <div style="background-color: white;"><i>Soon kueh</i>&nbsp;recipe reproduced from 海印古寺90周年特輯 [<i>Haiingu Temple 90th Anniversary Special</i>] (Singapore: Hai Inn Temple, 2018).</div>